 Also, applications for sharding which Vlad working on is ambitious and interesting work.
 (See this slide by Vlad!)

 Although CBC Casper is theoretically simple, there are a few issues to actually implement it.
-Vitalik proposed a lot of modifications to make it more practical, especially in the context of ETH2.0 beacon chain.
+Vitalik proposed a lot of modifications to make it more practical, especially in the context of the ETH2.0 beacon chain.

 That’s all!
 Maximum respect to the father of CBC Casper: Vlad Zamfir, other authors of the original paper: Nate Rush, Aditya Asgaonkar and Georgios Piliouras, and of course, Vitalik Buterin.